twardoch/uubed-docs/docs/api.md

 description: "Complete API documentation for the UUBED library, including all encoding functions, classes, and utilities."
 ---

-TLDR: This is your go-to guide for all the buttons and levers in the QuadB64 library.
+> This is your go-to guide for all the buttons and levers in the QuadB64 library.
 It tells you exactly how to use the `encode` and `decode` functions, what different encoding methods do, and how to make sure everything runs smoothly.

 # API Reference